Maurizio Simonato

 Maurizio Simonato (born 21 September 1947) is an Italian former professional footballer and manager, who played as a forward.

-Player career
+Playing career

 Revealed by Treviso, Simonato stood out in particular for Sambenedettese, a team for which he played from 1972 to 1977, being Serie C champion in 1973–74.

 Managerial career

 Simonato started as a coach in 1981, at Monselice, in Serie C2.
 He also managed Montebelluno, Pergocrema, Benevento and Sambenedettese.
 In Eccellenza, managed Monturanese and Civitanovese being promoted to Serie D.